Ming-DeMers/CSA-Website/design-plan/design-journey.md

 Membership Page Wide
 ![Membership Page Wide](/design-plan/wide_membership_final.jpg)
-This page answers common asked questions about joining a CSA membership.
+This page answers commonly asked questions about joining a CSA membership.
 Each question will be boxed in a red background with white text to better fit the color and cultural theme.

 Events Page Wide
 ![Events Page Wide](/design-plan/wide_events_final.jpg)